-To set up and operate your server you will need a computer monitor supporting either VGA (analog) or DVI-D (dual-link).
+To set up and operate your server you will need a computer monitor supporting either HDMITM, DisplayPortTM, or VGA (analog).
 A monitor with a minimum native resolution of 1920×1080 is recommended for best user experience.
 A computer monitor is not supplied by Ross Video.